devprashant9/html-fundamentals/README.md

 ---

-This is what I made after this tutorial. <a href="https://unique-bee.static.domains/03_Portfolio.html">First Web Page</a>
+This is what I made after this tutorial. <a href="https://unique-bee.static.domains/03_Portfolio.html" target="_blank">First Web Page</a>

 ---
 <div align="center">